 All of the proposed single-family attached lots meet this front yard impervious surface requirement, except for Lots 13-16 and 25-40, partially due to the front porches on every unit.
 The maximum area of impervious surface is 22.73 percent with no parking area between the dwelling and the street sidewalk.
-The City of Hyattsville indicated they are supportive of this amendment as the proposed front porches provide a sense of place, eyes on the street, and are consistent with housing characteristics of existing homes within the Historic District.
-For these reasons, staff supports this amendment because this slight increase will benefit the development and development district, and will not substantially impair implementation of the sector plan.
-Staff recommends approval of this amendment.
+The City of Hyattsville indicated they are supportive of this amendment, as the proposed front porches provide a sense of place, eyes on the street, and are consistent with housing characteristics of existing homes within the historic district.
+For these reasons, the Planning Board supports this amendment because this slight increase will benefit the development and development district, and will not substantially impair implementation of the sector plan.
+The Planning Board approves of this amendment.